 - 1. Where the status disclosure relates to insurance mediation activities then the statement in rule 3(3) must be used.
 The status disclosure need not be tailored to the needs of the individual client.
 The disclosures may be provided alongside or integrated with other material provided to the client.
-These disclosures may be made in the firm's client care letter or in a separate letter. - Outcome 5 in Chapter 8 of the SRA Code of Conduct is that your letterhead, website and e-mails must show the words "authorised and regulated by the Solicitors Regulation Authority" which will assist in meeting the requirements of rule 3(2).
+These disclosures may be made in the firm's client care letter or in a separate letter. - 2.
+Outcome 5 in Chapter 8 of the SRA Code of Conduct is that your letterhead, website and e-mails must show the words "authorised and regulated by the Solicitors Regulation Authority" which will assist in meeting the requirements of rule 3(2). - 3.
+The provisions of rule 3(2)(d) and rule 3(3) reflect the requirements of the outcomes in Chapter 1 of the SRA Code of Conduct in respect of complaints handling.